Wednesday, May 25, 2022

 the cycle with action.

-4. Take a Harder Action
+4. Take a harder action

 Okay, you did the first action.
 What’s next?
 Maybe this is where you’ll call the congressional offices because the phone call is not so easy for you.
 Can you write a letter to the editor?
 Newspapers report about school shootings, so you can reply to the newspaper with your own feelings and thoughts about what your elected officials should do.
 One of the quickest and most powerful ways you can reach them at this moment is to mention their names in the paper.
 Thank them if they are a champion of sensible gun policies.
 Call them out if they have done nothing to combat gun violence and death.
 Remind your community that elections are coming up and we have the power to vote officials in or out.